beastbytes/yii-rbam/docs/source/managePermissions.rst

 The details shown for each Permission are:

-* Name - Permission name translated to the current locale
+* Name - Permission name
-* Description - Permission description translated to the current locale
+* Description - Permission description - both raw and translated to the current locale
 * Rule - Name of the Rule, if any, applied to the Permission
 * Created - Date and time the Permission was created
 * Updated - Date and time the Permission was last updated